Mexico's next interior minister leaves board of financial firm Banorte

-MEXICO CITY, Aug 2 (Reuters) - Olga Sanchez, who has been selected as interior minister by Mexico’s president-elect, said on Thursday she had resigned from the board of Grupo Financiero Banorte, one of the country’s largest financial institutions.
+MEXICO CITY (Reuters) - Olga Sanchez, who has been selected as interior minister by Mexico’s president-elect, said on Thursday she had resigned from the board of Grupo Financiero Banorte, one of the country’s largest financial institutions.

 Sanchez said she left the board because she had won a seat in the Senate, which she will assume in September.